gsoules/MkDocs/digital-archive/docs/archivist/vocabulary-editor.md

 The blue button is a special feature that provides you with a suggestion.
-When you add or edit an unmapped site term, the Vocabulary Editor looks for a common term that has the same [leaf term](/archivist/vocabularies/#leaf-term) as the unmapped site term.
+When you add or edit an unmapped site term, the Vocabulary Editor looks for a common term that has the same leaf as the unmapped site term.
 When there's a match, the blue button appears as a suggestion for you to use the matching common term.

-In this example, the matching leaf term is `Cyanotype`.
+In this example, the matching leaf is `Cyanotype`.
 If you like the suggestion, you can click the button, and then click **_Update_** on the confirmation dialog (shown below), to change the term to use the suggestion and to update any items that use the term.